awsdocs/amazon-ec2-user-guide/doc_source/memory-optimized-instances.md

 ## Support for vCPUs<a name="high-cpu-support"></a>

 Memory optimized instances provide a high number of vCPUs, which can cause launch issues with operating systems that have a lower vCPU limit\.
-We strongly recommend that you use the latest AMIs when you launch Memory optimized instances\.
+We strongly recommend that you use the latest AMIs when you launch memory optimized instances\.

-The following AMIs support launching Memory optimized instances:
+The following AMIs support launching memory optimized instances:
 + Amazon Linux 2 \(HVM\)
 + Amazon Linux AMI 2016\.03 \(HVM\) or later
 + Ubuntu Server 14\.04 LTS \(HVM\)